ElenJoseph/functional-fishing-/README.md

 > IMPORTANT Don't forget to test your game.
 Get a friend to play. **It is easy to make mistakes, and testing is how we find them.**

 ## Example
-The following video of Functional Fishing can be found on [YouTube](https://youtu.be/lPpVAdW4q6Q)
+An example video of Functional Fishing can be found on [YouTube](https://youtu.be/lPpVAdW4q6Q)

 ## Submission
 Once completed. submit the JavaScript file with the name, *functional-fishing.js*, to **Functional Fishing** assignment on Brightspace.